-San Diego Continuing Education Foundation and Southwestern College and its Foundation will serve as two of the four California Workforce Development Board and San Diego Building & Construction Trades Council approved training providers to deliver and host the ARP.
-These providers will conduct key activities including: enrolling participants in CA Community College, supporting them with applying to college resources, delivering training including college & career readiness, supporting outreach efforts to their unique communities, and promoting retention by delivering supportive services and stipends to participants.
-Training providers are also responsible for tracking key data with support from SDWP.
+San Diego Continuing Education Foundation and Southwestern College and its Foundation will serve as two of the four California Workforce Development Board and San Diego Building & Construction Trades Council approved training providers to deliver the ARP.
+They will receive enrolled individuals from SDWP and enroll them in CCC (CA Community College) Apply (to connect to college resources), host the ARP and deliver training, including college & career readiness, support outreach efforts to their unique communities, and promote retention through the duration of the program by delivering supportive services and stipends to participants.

-San Diego Building & Construction Trades Council will hire and certify the region's MC3 Program Lead and Instructors to ensure they meet the requirements established by North America's Building Trades Union (NABTU), Trades Futures, and Apprenticeship Readiness Collaborative (ARC).
+Training providers are responsible for tracking key data with support from SDWP.
+San Diego Building & Construction Trades Council hires and certifies the region's MC3 Program Lead and Instructors to ensure they meet the requirements established by North America's Building Trades Union (NABTU), Trades Futures, and Apprenticeship Readiness Collaborative (ARC).
 Staff under SDBTC will be responsible for curriculum & program development, instruction, assessment, mentoring, and post-program placements in union apprenticeship programs and/or with signatory contractors.